xyljames/AngularPrimeNumberGenerator/README.md

 # PrimeNumberGenetor

-Angular project that to implement a prime number generator that returns an ordered list of all prime numbers in a given range (inclusive of the endpoints).
+Angular project that implements a prime number generator which returns anlist of all prime numbers in a given range (inclusive of the endpoints).

 Live Demo: https://xyljames.github.io/AngularPrimeNumberGenerator/